 Wake Forest University

 One of the best soccer colleges, Wake Forest University’s women’s soccer team has been around since 1994, though most of its success came from 1998 when current coach Tony da Luz took over as head coach.
 Since then, the Deacons have been Atlantic Coast Conference (ACC) champs (2010) and have made it to the final round of the NCAA Tournament College Cup (2011).
 These are on top of 19 appearances in the NCAA Women’s Soccer Championships.
 Coach da Luz was named ACC Coach of the Year in 1998, while three former Deacons have been named ACC Freshman of the Year, five have been named as All-Americans, and 40 have been named All-ACC Players.

 Morgantown, West Virginia

-West Virginia University’s women’s soccer team was established in 1996, and since then, they’ve proven themselves a force to be reckoned with.
-The Mountaineers is an NCAA Division 1 team, and as such, competes in the Big 12 Conference.
-Quite impressively, this women’s soccer team has qualified for the NCAA Women’s Soccer Championship in the last 16 consecutive seasons.
+West Virginia University’s women’s college soccer team was established in 1996, and since then, they’ve proven themselves a force to be reckoned with.
+The Mountaineers is an NCAA Division I team and as such, competes in the Big 12 Conference.
+Quite impressively, this women’s soccer team has qualified for the NCAA Women’s Soccer Championships in the last 16 consecutive seasons.
 Though it has yet to take home the big title, the team has twice secured a spot in the quarterfinals (2007 and 2015).